ayoayco/blog/_posts/2019-10-04-google-firebase-overview.md

 In this post, let's go through my considerations for choosing the backend tech for my future projects and why I eventually chose Google Firebase.<!--more-->

-## My Considerations for Choosing the Backend Tech For My Future Projects
+## Considerations for Choosing Backend Tech For My Future Projects

 I understand that not all apps will have the same requirements but since it doesn't make sense to have a monolithic architecture for most modern web projects today, I always make sure that my projects have a backend that is separate and is accessed by frontend client apps through APIs.